MAK20202021/Course_Recommendations_ML_Capstone/README.md

 # Course_Recommendations_ML_Capstone

 This project is a good sourse of better understanding on content-based and collaborative filtering based recommender systems.
-At the beginning, I provides the recommendations for the courses based on user profile and course similarity matrix and then user profile clustering.
-At last, different collaborative filtering models such as KNN, NMF, SVD, NN with embeddings have been developed and evaluated through Root Means Square Error (RMSE).
+At the beginning, I provides the recommendations of the courses based on user profile and course similarity matrix and then user profile clustering.
+At last, different collaborative filtering models such as KNN, NMF, SVD, NN with embeddings have been developed and evaluated through Root Mean Square Error (RMSE).
-The main objective of the analysis is to focus on the recommender systems to build a better model to provide the recommendations for the courses.
+The main objective of the analysis is to focus on the recommender systems to build a better model to provide the recommendations of the courses.

 ## Acknowledgement
 This project is for [IBM Machine Learning Professional Certificate Program](https://www.coursera.org/professional-certificates/ibm-machine-learning?).